Water droplets on the surface of skin that don't penetrate the skin barrier

 What is the skin barrier?

-How does the skin barrier work?
+What does the skin barrier do?

 As noted above, the skin barrier mainly consists of corneocytes bound (both physically and chemically) together, forming a watertight seal.
-It only seems simple: scientists are just scratching the surface (couldn’t resist) to uncover the complex range of chemical compounds and processes that influence the barrier function.
+It only seems simple: scientists are just scratching the surface to uncover the complex range of chemical compounds and processes that influence the barrier function.

 Researchers are looking into the role of substances like neurotransmitters and immune system proteins called cytokines, to see how they affect our body’s protective shield.
 They’re hoping to unlock the secrets of how our skin barrier accomplishes its two main tasks: